 The City is currently engaged in litigation regarding the City's transfer from the Electric Utility to the General Fund.
-The Petitioners contend that the transfer from the Electric Utility to the General Fund violates Proposition 26.
+The Petitioners contend that the annual transfer from the Electric Utility to the General Fund violates Proposition 26.
 The Petitioners also challenge the City's fund and accounting procedures contending they violate the City Charter.

 With respect to the City's accounting practices, the trial court concluded that specified accounting practices, while compliant with Generally Accepted Accounting Principles ("GAAP"), violate the City Charter.
-As of the writing of this Note, the trial court has stated its intent to issue a permanent injunction enjoining the City from merging some Charter mandated funds and splitting up others.
+The trial court issued a permanent injunction enjoining the City from merging some Charter mandated funds, splitting up others and making the GFT directly from the electric revenue fund to the General Fund without accounting for the appropriate fund transfers required by the Charter.
+The City has not appealed Charter fund and accounting issues portion of the trial court's ruling, and entered a response (return of the writ) stating its compliance with this portion of the court's orders.